or-fusion/pao/doc/readthedocs/xfrm.rst

     This function generates a :class:`.LinearMultilevelProblem` or
     :class:`.QuadraticMultilevelProblem` from a Pyomo model.
-By default, all constrints in the MPR representation are inequalities.
+By default, all constraints in the MPR representation are inequalities.

 * :func:`pao.mpr.convert_repn.linearize_bilinear_terms`